Class MemoryUtil

 Parameters:

-ptr - pointer to a memory block previously allocated with memAlloc(int), memCalloc(int, int) or memRealloc(java.nio.ByteBuffer, int).
+ptr - pointer to a memory block previously allocated with memAlloc(int), memCalloc(int, int) or memRealloc(ByteBuffer, int).
 If ptr does not point to a block of memory allocated with the above functions, it causes undefined behavior.
 If ptr is a NULL pointer, the function does nothing.

 • memFree